Sustainability and the Environment

 Using Alternatives to Single-Use Plastics

-To support the global effort to reduce the use of single-use plastics, we only use biodegradable straws and takeaway cutlery, as well as recycled paper products for takeaway packaging.
-Also, we serve glass bottled beverages only in restaurant and for takeaway.
+To support the global effort to reduce the use and disposal of single-use plastics, we only use biodegradable straws and takeaway cutlery, as well as recycled paper products for takeaway packaging.
+Also, we serve recyclable glass bottled beverages only in restaurant and for takeaway.

 Stocking Ethical Bottled Water